Valiantsin2021/cypress-performance/README.md

 - Seamless integration with existing Cypress tests
 - Type definitions for TypeScript support
 - Configurable thresholds and timing options
+- Support for throttling network conditions with presets or custom options

-The command provided by the plugin is chainable and returns the object containing the collected performance metrics:
+##### The "cy.performance" command provided by the plugin is chainable and returns the object containing the collected performance metrics:

 ```
   PerformanceMetrics {